Mark Zastre, Interim Chair & Treasurer

-Clara, along with her husband Paolo, is the Founder of the Canucks Autism Network.
-She is the mother of four, including a young adult with autism.
-She dedicates much of her free time to promoting the Canucks Autism Network and spending time with her family.
+Clara, along with her husband Paolo, is the Founder of Canucks Autism Network.
+She is the mother of four, including an adult on the autism spectrum.
+She dedicates much of her free time to promoting Canucks Autism Network and spending time with her family.

 Charmaine Crooks C.M.

 Charmaine is an articulate, high-energy business professional, recognized for her expertise in sports management, strategic consulting, policy development, governance, corporate directorships and the Olympic Movement.
 During an international competitive sports career, became a five-time Olympian, Olympic Silver Medalist (LA 84), and an eleven-time national champion, representing Canada in Athletics (400m/800m) from 1980 to 1997.